 Talking Newspapers were set up in the 1970’s to provide a summary of the news in an audio format.
 Sight Concern Worcestershire operates The Malvern Talking News and is run by our amazing volunteers.

 Malvern Talking News

-The Malvern Talking News is a summary of the news that is published in the Malvern Gazette and Ledbury Reporter.
-The news recording lasts for approximately hour and a half.
+The Malvern Talking News is a fortnightly audio summary of the news that is published in the Malvern Gazette and Ledbury Reporter.

 Worcestershire Talking Newspapers

 A voluntary organisation which provides the news for blind and partially sighted people in Redditch and Bromsgrove has celebrated four decades since it began.
 If anyone would like to receive the Talking Newspaper in Redditch or Bromsgrove, please call Margaret Mountford on 01527 451 292 or send her an email.

 You can also access the Redditch and Bromsgrove Talking Newspaper through the BWFB & TNF App for iPhone, iPad, Android Tablets and Android Smart Phones (Available on the App Store and Google Play) or through your Amazon Echo Alexa device by saying “Alexa, enable Redditch and Bromsgrove Talking Newspaper”

 Local news by local people since 1980-The Wyre Forest Talking Newspaper Association (WFTN) is a registered charity.
 It’s easy to become a listener.
 You can do it in one of two ways: register online www.wftn.org.uk or simply telephone one of our listener liaison officer Janet Sheldon on 01299 823278.
 Or email firstname.lastname@example.org